This article has links to products and services we love, which we may make commission from.

-Texas Falls is a popular waterfall to visit during mud season in Vermont thanks to its 35-foot drop and an easy hike to get to.
+Texas Falls is a popular waterfall to visit during mud season in Vermont thanks to its 35-foot drop with an easy hike to get to the falls.

 This waterfall is a favorite to photograph, so you might have seen it already on a postcard or hiking guide!

 There is also a picnic area nearby in case the weather is warm enough to stop and enjoy lunch!

 The Moss Glen Waterfall (369-615 Moss Glen Falls Rd) boasts a nearly 90-foot drop and is the tallest in the state!